IsabelJabs/WellbeingStudy/README.md

 ## The Data

 More tham 15000 survey results from a [Website about Happiness and Wellbeing](http://www.authentic-happiness.com) during a time frame from July 2015 to March 2021.
-The data contains information about age, gender, date of filling out the survey and 20 wellbeing features, which are answers to the survey questions.
+The data contains information about age, gender, date of filling out the survey and 20 wellbeing features as answers to the survey questions.
 In order to analyse the 20 features best, 5 categories with each 4 features were identified and each scored low, medium or high:
 Body
 Mind